 Documents to download

-The water industry in England and Wales was privatised in 1989.
-Most water and sewerage companies are regional monopolies, with dedicated pipe networks and water supplies in each company area.
-This means that household customers cannot choose or switch their supplier and competition is limited.
-Consequently, there is a need for economic regulation of the industry to ensure that the industry delivers value for consumers and the environment.
+Most water and sewerage companies are regional monopolies, with dedicated infrastructure in each company’s area.
+This means that household customers cannot switch their supplier and that competition is limited.
+To compensate for the lack of competition, the industry is subject to economic regulation to ensure that it delivers value for consumers and the environment.

-The prices that water companies charge customers in bills is controlled by Ofwat through a 5-yearly process called the price review.
-During the price review Ofwat sets wholesale price limits for each water company alongside performance targets, such as for leakage reduction, reducing pollution incidents and lowering personal water consumption.
-When setting company prices, Ofwat must balance the interests of the customer for lower prices with the need to make sure the water company can finance its operations and meet environmental responsibilities.
+In England and Wales, the prices that water companies charge customers in bills are set by Ofwat following a five-yearly process called the price review.
+During the price review, Ofwat sets wholesale price limits for each water company alongside performance targets, such as for leakage reduction, reducing pollution incidents and lowering personal water consumption.
+When setting company prices, Ofwat must balance the interests of customers for lower prices with the need to make sure the water company can finance its operations and meet environmental responsibilities.

 Water company performance

-Water company performance has come under increasing public scrutiny in the last few years from across the political spectrum.
-The profits and financial management of some companies alongside some high-profile service failures have raised criticisms that the sector is not delivering value for money for consumers.
+Water company performance has come under increasing scrutiny in the last few years from across the political spectrum.
+The profits, dividend payments, and debt burden of some companies, alongside continued use of storm overflows to discharge sewage, have raised criticisms that the sector is not adequately serving customers or protecting the environment.

 Documents to download